 Integrating the Frontend Template

-Page Types do not offer automatic frontend rendering.
+Page Types do not provide automatic frontend rendering.
 Add the ContentBlocksDataProcessor to your TypoScript:

-Afterwards, all fields are available in the template under {data.author_name}, {data.hero_image}, etc.
+All fields are then available in the template as {data.author_name}, {data.hero_image}, and so on.

 File Types: Extended File Metadata

-Since Content Blocks v1.2File Types extend the sys_file_metadata table with custom fields – perfect for photographers, copyright notices, or additional image options.
+Since Content Blocks v1.2File Types extend the sys_file_reference table with custom fields, perfect for photographer credits, copyright notices, or additional image options.

 Available File Types